isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     auto earlyUsersEnd = std::remove_if(users.begin(), users.end(),
                                         [](const User &a) { return a.id > 100; });

+##### Exception

-**Exception**: Naming a lambda can be useful for clarity even if it is used only once
+Naming a lambda can be useful for clarity even if it is used only once.

 ##### Enforcement